AndrewSales/XQS/README.md

 or

     xqs:validate(doc('myDoc.xml'), doc('mySchema.xml)/*, 'myPhase')

+# Running the test suite
+The test suite is found in the `test/ `sub-directory.
+To run all the tests there, at the command line, specify the `-t` option and the path to the `test` directory:

+    basex -t path/to/test

+The command returns `0` if all tests pass, otherwise `1`.

 # Advisory notes
 This is a pre-release and should be treated as such.
 Please refer to the issues for a list of known bugs and planned enhancements.